Can You Eat Amberjack? Safety, Taste & Cooking Guide

 What to Look for at the Fish Market?

 Avoid fish displayed directly on ice without barrier protection, as direct contact can cause freezer burn and texture damage.
-Well-managed seafood counters use perforated pans or protective layers between fish and ice.
+Well-managed seafood counters use perforated pans or protective layers between fish and ice to maintain optimal condition.

 Questions to Ask Your Fishmonger

 Building a relationship with your fishmonger ensures access to the best amberjack available.
-Don't hesitate to ask about the fish's origin, as Pacific amberjack commands premium prices for good reason.
+Do not hesitate to ask about the fish's origin, as Pacific amberjack commands premium prices for good reason.
 Understanding when and where the fish was caught helps assess quality and parasite risk.

 Essential questions include:

 A knowledgeable fishmonger will appreciate informed questions and often saves the best pieces for discriminating customers.
-They can also recommend alternative fish if amberjack quality isn't optimal that day.
+They can also recommend alternative fish if amberjack quality is not optimal that day.

 Seasonal Availability Guide